Weselskills/Priming-Sugar-Calculator-Per-Bottle/README.md

 of the table in the "<> Code" page.
 This will show how long ago a file was committed to the page.

-Or you can check for the higher version number described in the text of the commits (V2, V3, V4, etc.).
+And you need to check for the latest version number described in the text of the commits (V2, V3, V4, etc.).

 To find the download page you need to click on the text: